QueryDet: Cascaded Sparse Query for Accelerating High-Resolution Small Object Detection: Methods

 \subsection{Relationships with Related Work}

-Note that though our method bears some similarities with two-stage object detectors using Region Proposal Network (RPN), they differ in the following aspects: Firstly, in the coarse prediction, we only have classification without bounding box regression, while RPN has both.
-Secondly, RPN is computed on all levels of full feature maps while the computation of our \qdet\ is sparse and selective.
-Thirdly, two-stage methods rely on operations like RoIAlign~\cite{he2017mask} or RoIPooling~\cite{girshick2015fast} to align the features with the first stage proposal.
-Nevertheless, they are not used in our approach since we don't have boxes output in the coarse prediction.
-It is worth noting that our proposed method is compatible to RPN with feature pyramids, as it can be incorporated into the RPN in two-stage detectors to accelerate the proposal generation.
+Note that though our method bears some similarities with two-stage object detectors using RPN, they differ in the following aspects: 1), we only compute classification results in the coarse prediction, while RPN computes both classification and regression.
+2), RPN is computed on all levels of full feature maps while the computation of our \qdet\ is sparse and selective.
+3), two-stage methods rely on operations like RoIAlign~\cite{he2017mask} or RoIPooling~\cite{girshick2015fast} to align the features with the first stage proposal.
+Nevertheless, they are not used in our approach since we do not have box output in the coarse prediction.
+It is worth noting that our proposed method is compatible with the FPN based RPN, so \qdet~can be incorporated into two-stage detectors to accelerate proposal generation.

 Another closely related work is PointRend \cite{kirillov2020pointrend}, which computes high-resolution segmentation maps using very few adaptive selected points.
-The main differences between our \qdet~and PointRend are: 1) how to generate key location queries and 2) how to achieve fast inference on high-resolution features.
-For the first difference, PointRend selects the most uncertain regions based on the predicted score of each point, while we add an auxiliary loss as supervision directly.
-Our experiments show this simple method can not only generate high recall predictions but also improve the final performance.
+The main differences between our \qdet~and PointRend are: 1) how the queries are generated and 2) how sparse computation is applied.
+For the first difference, PointRend selects the most uncertain regions based on the predicted score at each location, while we directly add an auxiliary loss as supervision.
+Our experiments show this simple method can generate high recall predictions and improve the final performance.
 As for the second, PointRend uses a multi-layer perceptron for per-pixel classification.
-It only requires the features from a single location in high-resolution feature map, thus can be easily batched for high efficiency.
-However, object detection requires more context information for accurate localization.
-Aiming at a high efficiency, we adopt sparse convolution~\cite{graham2017submanifold} with $3 \times 3$ kernels. \\
+It only requires the features from a single location in high-resolution feature maps, thus can be easily batched for high efficiency.
+On the other hand, as object detection requires more context information for accurate prediction, we use sparse convolution with $3 \times 3$ kernels.